 Looking for unique things to do in Orange County?
 Lyon Air Museum is found on the west side of John Wayne Airport.

-It offers a look into World War II vehicles, military aircraft, rare cars, and motorcycles.
+It looks into World War II vehicles, military aircraft, rare cars, and motorcycles.
 Check out a Douglas A-26 “Invader,” a DC-3 and a C-47, a 1942 Ford GPW Military Jeep, and a 1939 Mercedes-Benz Model G4 Offener Touring Wagon.

-See Related: Next Vacay vs Scott’s Cheap Flights: Which Is Better?
+See Related: Next Vacay vs. Going.com (Scott’s Cheap Flights)

 19. Discovery Cube Orange County

-A hands-on children’s science museum, Discovery Cube Orange County has exhibits on aerodynamics, the Mars Rover, physics, planetary rocket research, and much more (and all with hands-on access for visitors).
+A hands-on children’s science museum, Discovery Cube Orange County has exhibits on aerodynamics, the Mars Rover, physics, planetary rocket research, and much more (with hands-on access for visitors).